A Relational Program Logic with Data Abstraction and Dynamic Framing: Abstract

 The leaves of the pairing heap are represented using $\NULL$ for the child in one implementation and using references to a sentinel \whyg{Pnode} in the other.
 One benefit of using sentinels is that certain checks for $\NULL$ can be avoided; our motivation is simply to exemplify two different but similar data structures.

-As per Fig.~\ref{fig:PQintr} the dynamic boundary, $\bnd(\code{PQ})$, is $\rd{pool, pool\Img\allfields, pool\Img rep\Img\allfields}$.
-To reason that operations on one priority queue have no effect on others, the public invariant expresses disjointness following the idiom discussed in Sect.~\ref{sec:approach}:
+As per Figure~\ref{fig:PQintr} the dynamic boundary, $\bnd(\code{PQ})$, is $\rd{pool, pool\Img\allfields, pool\Img rep\Img\allfields}$.
+To reason that operations on one priority queue have no effect on others, the public invariant expresses disjointness following the idiom mentioned in Section~\ref{sec:approach}:

 While it is convenient for a module to declare a public invariant, there is no subtle semantics: a public invariant simply abbreviates a predicate that is conjoined to the pre- and post-conditions of the module's method specs.
 That invariant is typically framed by the boundary, in which case clients easily maintain the invariant (and use it in their loop invariants).